 Statistic Description/Values Decoder ID ID Number of the decoder (Possible values are 0 to 3).
 State Current state of the decoder engine.
 Possible values are: STOPPED - The decoder is currently stopped by the user.
-STARTED - The decoder is currently started by the user.
-OVERSUBSCRIBED - The decoder is currently started by the user; however, there are insufficient processing resources to decode the video portion of the active stream.
-Higher priority decoders (those that have lower Decoder IDs) are consuming them.
+STARTED - The decoder is processing an active stream.
+NOT DECODING (reason) - The decoder is not decoding some or all of the stream.
+The "reason" can be one of the following: Unsupported - The stream has content that is not supported by this platform.
+Most notably, H.264 1080i content is not supported.
+Unlicensed - The stream has components that are not licensed to process.
+For example, this can be KLV, UHD resolutions, or HEVC.
+Oversubscribed - The decoder is currently started by the user; however, there are insufficient processing resources to decode the video portion of the active stream.
+Higher priority decoders (those that have lower Decoder IDs) are consuming the resources.
+See Oversubscription of Decoder Channels.
+No Memory - There was not enough memory in the system to decode the video stream.
+Audio and metadata are unaffected.
 Up Time Time elapsed since the decoder was first started.
-Oversubscribed Frames If the decoder was oversubscribed at any point, the number of frames that were rejected as a result.
+Oversubsc ribed Frames If the decoder was oversubscribed at any point, the number of frames that were rejected as a result.